AgurSan/AgurSan/README.md

 ### Hi, I'm @AgurSan 👋

-💼 I'm looking for an opportunity of work.

-🌱 I am currently working on a bunch of personal projects.

-💻​ I am using React, Next, Typescript and Tailwindcss.
+💻​ I am using Next, Typescript and Tailwindcss.

 🚀 Take a look at my [Portfolio](https://www.clementsananikone.com)